Compare any two graphics cards:

 Pixel Rate

-The Radeon R7 370 4G is a lot (about 42%) better at AA than the GeForce GTX 660 Ti, and able to handle higher resolutions while still performing well. (explain)
+The Radeon R7 370 4G will be a lot (approximately 42%) faster with regards to FSAA than the GeForce GTX 660 Ti, and also will be able to handle higher screen resolutions without losing too much performance. (explain)

 Radeon R7 370 4G 31200 Mpixels/sec